CWWhitney/Limpopo_model/limpopo_decision_function.md

 manual](https://cran.r-project.org/web/packages/decisionSupport/decisionSupport.pdf),
 especially under `welfareDecisionAnalysis`.

-## Results

-### Water needs

-### “No eflows” scenario

-In the “No eflows” scenario, farmers currently face considerable periods of water shortages.
-On average across all months of the year, between 0 and 80% of crop water needs could not be met by irrigation water extracted from the river.

-### Environmental e-flows scenario

-### “Livelihoods” e-flow scenario

-## Dam release

-## Downstream effect

-Here’s the impact on streamflow

-## Sensitivity analysis

 Here we apply the aforementioned post-hoc analysis to the `mcSimulation()` outputs with `plsr.mcSimulation()` to determine the VIP score and coefficients of our PLS regression models.
 This functions use